 - A company uses false information to mislead you into joining a Medicare plan

 While it may seem obvious, you should be highly discerning about whom you share personal information with (your Medicare number, Social Security number, banking information, etc.).
-Medicare will never call you to ask for this type of data over the phone, so if you receive a call from a person claiming to be with Medicare, do not give them this information.
-Con artists and scammers are finding new ways to trick beneficiaries into giving them sensitive information, and sometimes it is difficult to know who to trust.
+Medicare will never call you to ask for sensitive information, so if you receive a call from a person claiming to be with Medicare, do not give them this information.
+Con artists and scammers are finding new ways to trick individuals into giving them personal information, and sometimes it is difficult to know who to trust.
 When in doubt, do not share your information.

-Scammers looking to gain access to your private health information may send you formal-looking documents, very similar to those from your insurance company or the government, that instruct you to write down personal data and send it back.
+Scammers looking to gain access to your private health information may send you formal-looking documents, very similar to those from your insurance company or the government, that instruct you to provide personal data.
 If you do not recognize the sender, do not respond.
 Many of these scammers count on you not reading your mail closely.

 As we mentioned above, sometimes what could appear to be Medicare fraud is simply a billing error due to a provider or hospital using the wrong medical code.
-Always be sure to read your monthly Medicare statements closely and call your insurance company, your doctor’s office or Medicare if you see something that does not make sense.
-For clients of RetireMEDiQ, we are also here to help if you are unable to resolve the issue with your doctor’s office or insurance company.
+Always be sure to read insurance and Medicare statements closely.
+Call your insurance company, your doctor’s office or Medicare if you see something that does not make sense.
+For clients of RetireMEDiQ, our team is available to help if you are unable to resolve an issue with your doctor’s office or insurance company.

-RetireMEDiQ along with the Centers for Medicare and Medicaid Services, insurance companies, and many other organizations take fraud very seriously, because we believe that beneficiaries should not be subjected to these scams.
+RetireMEDiQ, along with the Centers for Medicare and Medicaid Services, insurance companies, and many other organizations take fraud very seriously because we believe that no one should be subjected to scams.
 What’s more, Medicare fraud and scams waste significant amounts of tax payer dollars each year.
-Medicare is unable to attribute an exact dollar amount to annual fraud losses, but it is estimated that 10 percent of Medicare’s yearly spending (or roughly $58 billion in the 2013 fiscal year) goes to fraudulent activity.
+Medicare is unable to attribute an exact dollar amount to annual fraud losses, but it is estimated that 10 percent of Medicare’s yearly spending goes to fraudulent activity.

 While those numbers are staggering, the good news is that you can help stop these crimes from happening!
 If you suspect a Medicare scam or fraud, report it to one of the following: